 21+ Clubs

 21+ clubs usually show much more adult content and do not allow anyone under the age of 21 in.
-Once patrons show their IDs at the door, they don’t have to bring them back out because everyone in the establishment is of legal drinking age.
+Once patrons show their IDs at the door, they don’t have to return them because everyone in the establishment is of legal drinking age.

 These clubs strictly enforce the age limits because they are responsible for selling alcohol to anyone inside.
 If a club doesn’t check the ID card and sells alcohol to a minor, they could get their liquor license removed.